Finance Minister Nirmala Sitharaman tabled Economic Survey 2019-2020 in both the houses of Parliament.

 The theme of Economic Survey 2020 is “Enable markets, promote ‘pro-business’ policies and strengthen ‘trust’ in the economy”.

 Interestingly, former Prime Minister Dr. Manmohan Singh has spoken in this direction.
-He had pointed out a few months back that the loss of trust is the main reason for the current economic slow down in India.
-It’s a good sign that the ES2020 is paving way for policies addressing this concern.
+He pointed out a few months back that the loss of trust is the main reason for the current economic slowdown in India.
+It’s a good sign that the ES2020 is paving the way for policies addressing this concern.

 Note: The theme of last year’s Economic Survey (ES 2018-2019) was to enable shifting gears to accelerate and sustain a real GDP growth rate of 8% and thereby achieve the vision of a $5 trillion Indian economy.